Facioscapulohumeral muscular dystrophy: Lower body and trunk

-After the upper body, weakness can next appear in either the pelvis, or it "skips" the pelvis and involves the tibialis anterior (shin muscle), causing foot drop.
-One author considers the pelvic and thigh muscles to be the last group affected.
-Pelvic muscle weakness can manifest as pelvic tilt, causing the hips to be held in slight flexion.
-Pelvic weakness can also cause a Trendelenburg's sign.
+After the upper body, weakness can next appear in either the pelvis or it "skips" the pelvis and involves the tibialis anterior (shin muscle), causing foot drop.
+One author considers the pelvic and thigh muscles the last group affected.
+Pelvic weakness can manifest as a Trendelenburg's sign.
 Weakness of the back of the thigh (hamstrings) is more common than weakness of the front of the thigh (quadriceps).
+In more severe cases, especially infantile FSHD, there can be anterior pelvic tilt, with associated hyperextension of the knees.

 Weakness can also occur in the abdominal muscles and paraspinal muscles, which can manifest as a protuberant abdomen and lumbar hyperlordosis.
 Abdominal weakness can cause inability to do a sit-up or the inability to turn from one side to the other while lying on one's back.
 Of the rectus abdominis muscle, the lower portion is preferentially affected, manifesting as a positive Beevor's sign.
 In advanced cases, neck extensor weakness can cause the head to lean towards the chest, termed head drop.

 Non-muscular

 The most common non-musculoskeletal manifestation of FSHD is abnormalities in the small arteries (arterioles) in the retina.
 Tortuosity of the arterioles is seen in approximately 50% of those with FSHD.
 Less common arteriole abnormalities include telangiectasias and microaneurysms.
 These abnormalities of arterioles usually do not affect vision or health, although a severe form of it mimics Coat's disease, a condition found in about 1% of FSHD cases and more frequently associated with large 4q35 deletions.
 High-frequency sensorineural hearing loss can occur in those with large 4q35 deletions, but otherwise is no more common compared to the general population.
 Large 4q35 deletion can lead to various other rare manifestations.

-Scoliosis can occur, thought to result from weakness of abdominal, hip extensor, and spinal muscles.
+Scoliosis can occur, thought to result from muscular weakness in the abdomen, hip extensors, and spine.
 Conversely, scoliosis can be viewed as a compensatory mechanism to weakness.
 Breathing can be affected, associated with kyphoscoliosis and wheelchair use; it is seen in one-third of wheelchair-using patients.
 However, ventilator support (nocturnal or diurnal) is needed in only 1% of cases.
-Although there are reports of increased risk of cardiac arrhythmias, general consensus is that the heart is not affected.
+Although there are reports of increased risk of cardiac arrhythmias, the consensus is that the heart is unaffected.